henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/11-transformerVariantGroup/1-introduction-to-transformerVariantGroup/content.md

 focus: /uno.config.js
 ---

-# Transformer variant group
+# transformerVariantGroup

-Transformer variant group is a feature that allows for using parentheses to group related utilities.
+Variant group transformer is a feature that allows for using parentheses to group related utilities.

 For example, instead of